What Everybody ought to know about Social Media.

 We have not touched on the different social media advertising platforms and how they integrate.
 For that matter, we did not mention data analytics, measurement, and how to test attribution.

-You may want answers on all of the above.
+You may want answers to all of the above.

-Other areas that we would be more than happy to give you answers on including social media advertising, native content creation and distribution.
-How you leverage your existing client base, or what platforms you should allocate budget for, and which ones you should not.
-Understanding all the of what is social media, is an ongoing process for the experts, novices, and intermediaries.
+Other areas that we would be more than happy to give you answers on include social media advertising, native content creation and distribution.
+How do you leverage your existing client base, what platforms you should allocate the budget for, and which ones you should not.
+Understanding all the of what is social media is, is an ongoing process for the experts, novices, and intermediaries.